 You are here:

-- Cargo Contract: Cargo Contract is a term used in the e-AWB Agreement and means a contract between the shipper and carrier, for the transportation and settlement of a specific cargo shipment.
+- Cargo Contract: Cargo Contract is a term used in the e-AWB Agreement (bilateral and multilateral) which refers to a contract between the shipper and carrier, for the transportation of a specific cargo shipment.

 - FWB: The Cargo-IMP air waybill data message.
 This message is used to transmit a complete set of Air Waybill data in accordance with the Cargo Services Conference Resolution Manual.